Duwamish Alive Habitat Restoration Work Party, Saturday Oct 19 from 10am to 2pm at Terminal 107.

 3) Economic Prosperity in Place

-- Established Youth Habitat Stewardship Program to Create Green Job Pathways in 2019- see video above for our launch on Earth Day!
+- Launched the Youth Habitat Stewardship Program to Create Green Job Pathways in 2019- see video above for our launch on Earth Day!

-- Sponsored Duwamish River Mural Art in South Park in 2019.
+- Sponsored educational workshops and Duwamish River Mural Art in South Park in 2019.

 - Port hosts its first-ever Multilingual "Port U" Educational Boat Tour along the Duwamish River and Elliott Bay in 2018.

-- Conducted resume and career readiness workshop to encourage youth from Duwamish Valley Youth Corps to apply for the Port's High School Summer Internship Program.
-In 2018, six youth joined the Port!
+- Conducted resume and career readiness workshop to encourage youth from Duwamish Valley Youth Corps to apply for the Port's Youth Internship Programs.
+Since 2018, seventeen youth have worked for the Port!

 - Commission authorization and funding to extend program beyond "pilot" phase and explore long-term policy opportunities to sustain the work.